 How to Record & Transcribe a Lecture

-If you're a student, you'll know how challenging it can be to try to keep up with note-taking during a lecture.
-You're busy trying to write down what your professor last said, and before you know it you've missed a huge section, your notes don't make sense, and you've lost track of what they've moved on to next.
+If you're a student, you'll know how challenging it can be to keep up with note-taking during a lecture.
+You're frantically scribbling down what your professor just said, and before you know it, you've missed a huge chunk of information, your notes end up messy and confusing, and you lose track of what they've moved on to next.

-And if you're a professor, you'll know how time-consuming it can be to add notes to accompany your slides so that those that have missed class can catch up.
+And if you're a professor, you'll know how time-consuming it can be to create notes to accompany your slides, so students who miss class can catch up.

-That's where recording the lecture and creating a transcription comes in handy.
-For students, it means you can stay focused on the lecture, knowing you'll have detailed notes ready for you afterwards.
-For professors, it means automatic lecture notes to send to your students.
+That's where recording the lecture and creating a lecture transcription becomes incredibly useful.
+For students, it means you can stay focused on the lecture, knowing detailed notes will be available afterwards.
+For professors, it means automatic lecture notes to share with your students.

 Jump to: